 Senior Fellow Amy L. Sherman, Ph.D., directs Sagamore Institute’s Center on Faith in Communities (CFIC).
 CFIC is a capacity building initiative for congregations and faith-based and community-based organizations.
-Its aim is to help leaders invest more strategically and effectively in their communities as they address poverty and injustice.
-Sherman has led multiple evaluation projects for faith-based organizations, including the Christian Community Development Association, Jobs for Life, Caring for Kids, Viva Networks, the Urban Youth Workers Institute, and Outreach, Inc. She is a frequent speaker/trainer at gatherings for congregational and nonprofit ministry leaders.
+Its aim is to help leaders invest more strategically and effectively in their communities as agents of mercy, justice, and hope.

 Sherman also works closely with Made to Flourish (MTF), a pastors’ network for the common good focused on issues of faith and work.
 Her book on that topic, Kingdom Calling: Vocational Stewardship for the Common Good, won honors in 2013 as Christianity Today’s choice as Book of the Year in the Christian Living category.
 She writes regularly for MTF’s Common Good magazine and for madetoflourish.org.

-Sherman has led several major Sagamore research projects including the first major study of faith-based intermediary organizations; the largest national survey of Hispanic church-based community ministries in the U.S.; the largest survey ever of Christian women on their giving and volunteering patterns; a 6-city demonstration project on financial literacy for urban youth; and the development of FASTEN, the web’s largest clearinghouse of practical, educational materials and tools for organizations seeking the revitalization of their communities.
+Sherman has led several major Sagamore research projects including the first major study of faith-based intermediary organizations; the largest national survey of Hispanic church-based community ministries in the U.S.; the largest survey ever of Christian women on their giving and volunteering patterns; and a six-city demonstration project on financial literacy for urban youth.

 Sherman is founder and former executive director of Charlottesville Abundant life Ministries, a holistic, cross-cultural, whole-family, church-based outreach in an urban neighborhood of approximately 380 lower-income families.

-Sherman earned her BA in Political Science at Messiah College (197) and her M.A. and Ph.D. in international economic development from the University of Virginia (1994).
-She volunteered for several years as a Senior Fellow with the International Justice Mission, is a longtime member of Trinity Presbyterian Church in Charlottesville, VA, and is a passionate UVA men’s basketball fan.
+She earned her BA in Political Science at Messiah College (1987) and her M.A. and Ph.D. in international economic development from the University of Virginia (1994).
+She volunteered for several years as a Senior Fellow with the International Justice Mission, is a member of Church of the Good Shepherd (ACNA) in Charlottesville, VA and is a passionate UVA men’s basketball fan.